 - Scott and White

-The information gained during the stakeholder’s presentations was received and incorporated in the master plan to coincide with the growth plans of our community partners.
+The information gained during the stakeholder presentations was received and incorporated into the master plan to coincide with the growth plans of our community partners.

-During the process to update the master plan for the TIRZ, many scenarios and alternatives were reviewed and processed.
-The result created the direction and vision for the master plan including land use, transportation needs, growth areas, utility requirements and the future plan for the TIRZ.
+While updating the master plan for the TRZ, many scenarios and alternatives were reviewed and processed.
+The result created the direction and vision for the master plan, including land use, transportation needs, growth areas, utility requirements, and the plan for TRZ.

-KPA has served as the TIRZ’s Program Manager since the late 1990’s.
-KPA has provided Final Design and Construction Administration Services on all of the TIRZ’s infrastructure improvement projects since this time which has accounted for more than $100 million in roadways, bioscience parks, trails, rail parks and water and wastewater utilities.
+KPA has served as the TRZ’s Program Manager since the late 1990s.
+KPA has provided Final Design and Construction Administration Services on all of the TRZ’s infrastructure improvement projects since this time which has accounted for more than $100 million in roadways, bioscience parks, trails, rail parks, and water and wastewater utilities.